 To discard the current credentials, selectin the main menu.

 Make sure that the browser debugging extension that you are using is set to the registered IDE key:

-In PhpStorm, enable listening to incoming debug connections by either clicking on the toolbar or selecting Debug tool window automatically.
-Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings/Preferences dialog (Ctrl+Alt+S).in the main menu.
+In PhpStorm, enable listening to incoming debug connections by either clicking ( in the classic UI) on the toolbar/the status bar or selecting Debug tool window automatically.
+Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Ctrl+Alt+S.in the main menu.
 This will ensure PhpStorm reacts when a debugging session is started and opens the

 Start the debugging session by refreshing the page in the browser.